PICK YOUR OWN CLOSED.

 How does it work?

 Please take your car down to the Pick Your Own car park (not the main Garden Centre car park).
 Collect a container at the Pick Your Own Hut and head into the fields.
 Follow the signs that will direct you to the areas of best picking.
 You then pick the produce yourself.
-When you have finished simply make your way to pay for the fruit and vegetables you have picked.
+When you have finished simply make your way to pay for the fruit you have picked.
 You pay by weight for the produce (please note this is the gross weight of the produce and contains the price of the container).
 Then take your produce home and give it a wash before enjoying it!

 Frequently Asked Questions

 Can I get a pram or wheelchair to the fruit fields?